 - Ensure firewall and NAT rules allow site-to-site traffic between 10.8.1.0/24 or your chosen tunnel network

-Part 5: Performance tips and security hardening
+Part 5: Performance tips and security hardening How to use microsoft edge built in vpn 2026

 - Encryption choices affect speed.
 AES-256-CBC is common and secure, but you’ll see some speed differences with AES-GCM if hardware acceleration is available on your client devices